 For the majority of us, age isn’t much of a factor in a dental health routine.
 However, it remains a vital to your oral health.
 Dentists recommend brushing your teeth for two minutes at least twice a day, and flossing at least once a day.
 Checkups (including x-rays and cleanings) should be received by a dental professional twice a year.

 During this time in life, many people may get braces.
 Caring for your orthodontics can be tricky, but is especially important as food and bacteria can easily get stuck in between the metal brackets and wiring, which could eventually cause decay.
-Many tools like floss threaders and proxabrushes are available at local drug stores or stores like Target and Wal-Mart to help make dental hygiene with braces easier.
+Many tools like floss threaders and proxabrushes are available at stores like Target and Wal-Mart to help make dental hygiene with braces easier.

 As you age, proper dental hygiene becomes even more crucial as seniors are susceptible to more dental problems.
 However, proper care can help prevent the following problems:

 - Dry Mouth: Dry mouth is caused by a lack of saliva in the mouth.
-It is often caused by medication, cancer treatment such as radiation or chemotherapy, and other diseases.
+It is often caused by cancer treatment, such as radiation or chemotherapy, and other diseases.
 Drinking lots of water and chewing sugar-free gum can help keep your mouth moist and your saliva flowing.

 - Gum Disease: Poor fitting dentures and certain diseases such as diabetes or cancer can often cause gum disease.
 Regular maintenance and upkeep of your oral health as well as healthy eating can help avoid this.